-The largest amount of benefits that you may elect under this Medical Expense Reimbursement Account Option is the highest dollar amount that the law allows at the time of your benefits election-\$2,550 as of December 31, 2016.
-The smallest amount is \$120.
+The largest amount of benefits that you may elect under this Medical Expense Reimbursement Account Option is the highest dollar amount that the law allows at the time of your benefits election.
+This amount was \$2,600 as of January 1, 2017, but will increase over time based on IRS-determined annual cost-of-living increases.

+The smallest amount of benefits that you may elect is \$120.